This post may contain affiliate links, but are products that I use and love!

 For the blogs that were not self-hosted – I didn’t realize that the [.wordpress] or [.blogspot] was killing my traffic potential, my brand and my image.
 I also wasn’t aware of the monetization potential of a self-hosted blog.
 In that, I have learned a great deal about starting a blog from the roots, and about what to look for in a proper host.
 I would highly recommend self-hosting your new blog with SiteGround – not just coming from a fellow blogger, but from someone who does this for a living!

-The customer care is top-notch (super important to me), the uptime is over 99% (uptime is the measure of uninterrupted time that a hosting system experiences – basically, the amount of time your site is online without crashing or being unavailable to sers), and it’s very affordable (always a win)!
+The customer care is top-notch (super important to me), the uptime is over 99% (uptime is the measure of uninterrupted time that a hosting system experiences – basically, the amount of time your site is online without crashing or being unavailable to users), and it's very affordable at just $3.95/month (always a win)!

 Both of my self-hosted blogs were in WordPress.
 I tried Blogger, I tried BlogSpot… neither worked nearly as well for me as WordPress has and continues to.
 I am a WordPress girl fo’ life.